 Then a few years ago, my husband Drew and I started doing writing exercises.
 About a third of the results morphed into respectable short stories.
 A few of those stories have been published in online literary journals.
 You can read them by following the links on the Writing tab.

-My “Florida for Christmas” draft, in my first rewrite, is now more than 80,000 words.
-It’s the story of Artie and Carmen, a couple in their forties.
+My first novel emerged from one of those exercises.
+As Good As Gone is the story of Artie and Carmen, a couple in their forties.
 Artie and Carmen built a home and farm in frigid northern Maine.
-Their two kids launched, the couple are stuck but don’t know it.
-Artie’s boss asks him to drive his RV to Florida over Christmas.
-The trip and their resulting misadventures give Artie and Carmen the opportunity to do a mid-life course correction, to completely change the direction of their lives.
+Their two kids launched, the two are stuck but don’t know it.
+Artie’s boss asks him to drive his gold plated RV to Florida over Christmas.
+The trip and their resulting disasters and misadventures rattle and shake Artie and Carmen, giving them the unexpected opportunity to do a mid-life course correction, perhaps completely changing the direction of their lives.

 Inner States, novel #2, came out of As Good As Gone.
 A minor character- Myrna Sweeney, a larger-than-life lesbian truck driver- was too good to forget.
 She now stars in her own story, and what a story it is!
 Myrna’s busy looking for an agent and publisher.
 Sign up for my email list below and you’ll be able to follow Myrna’s trip out into the world.
 And maybe Artie and Carmen.